 Florida College has approached this situation with the goal of treating its students, faculty and staff as a family.
 Therefore, we engaged a COVID response task force comprised of doctors, parents, students and members of the Florida College faculty and staff.
 This task force was given the responsibility of providing feedback to the Florida College Leadership Team regarding this plan.

 The phased plan represents our best efforts amidst extraordinary uncertainty.
-We seek to open the college cautiously, but optimistically, with the intention of pivoting into a more open and less restrictive environment.
+We seek to cautiously, but optimistically, open the college with the intention of pivoting into a more open and less restrictive environment.

 - The frequent washing of hands and personal cleanliness is encouraged in every setting.

 - Cleaning and disinfecting frequently touched surfaces and high touch areas.

 - Practice social distancing and require facial coverings during certain times and for certain events with the goal to evaluate this on a regular basis.